twine-protocol/beacon-in-a-box/README.md

 the [twine-rs](https://github.com/twine-protocol/twine-rs) library using version 2 of the twine specification.

+## What does it do?

+This collection of docker services publishes and stores randomness pulses in the form of "tixels", the basic data block of the Twine protocol.
+These tixels are hash chained together forming a "strand".

 ## What's in the box?

-The contents are separated into a few docker services that are configured using a docker-compose.yaml file.
+The contents are separated into a few docker services that are configured using a `docker-compose.yaml` file.
 They are:

 1. A generator which is the main process that schedules the construction and release of pulse data in the form of twine tixels.
 The twine data